patriciagaruiz/FINANCIAL-DATA-SET/README.md

 Fortunatelly there is no golden credit card for theses accounts (credit card service tax is higher than loan).
 There are only 2 credit cards associate to these bad accounts: 1 classic and 1 junior.

+The district average salary could be considerated to set loan maximum payment.
+It is a safe condition calculate the loan payment under 60% the district average salary.
+There are 11 loans not payed (€ ) and ?? loans with client in debt in this situation .

+<h2 align="left"> Actions to minimize the losses </h2>

+1. Don't offer golden credic card.
+Find out safety limit for ordinary credit card.

+2. Set maximum payment to loan based on average salary

 <h2 align="left"> Identify the good clients to whom we can other services </h2>